 Diagnosing Rett syndrome involves careful observation of your child's growth and development and answering questions about medical and family history.
-The diagnosis is usually considered when slowing of head growth is noticed.
+The diagnosis is usually considered when slowing of head growth is noticed or loss of skills or developmental milestones occur.

 For a diagnosis of Rett syndrome, other conditions with similar symptoms must be ruled out.